-There are many aspects that differentiate Morningstar solar charge controllers from other brands.
+Morningstar solar charge controllers are different from other brands, as you can see in this five minute video.
 The high frequency design allows Morningstar solar charge controllers to react more quickly to rapidly changing conditions.
 This provides higher efficiency over a wide variety of Power Ranges.
 Moreover, Morningstar’s TRAKStar technology deployed in its MPPT controllers provides industry-leading sweeping speed of the entire IV curve and leads to a higher energy harvest compared to our competitors.

 Regarding our high temperature architecture, Morningstar uses a higher grade of copper pour in our printed circuit boards, higher temperature rated terminals, and 105 degree C-rated capacitors for Reliable off-grid operation in extreme temperatures.
 This all adds up to very long life and high reliability of the electronic components.